-Year 11 Legal Studies Preliminary Course Outcomes:
+Legal Studies HSC Course Outcomes: A student

-P1.
-A student identifies and applies legal concepts and terminology
+H1. identifies and applies legal concepts and terminology

-P2.
-A student describes the key features of Australian and international law

-P3.
-A student describes the operation of domestic and international legal systems

-P4.
-A student discusses the effectiveness of the legal system in addressing issues

-P5.
-A student describes the role of law in encouraging cooperation and resolving conflict, as well as initiating and responding to change

-P6.
-A student explains the nature of the interrelationship between the legal system and society

-P7.
-A student evaluates the effectiveness of the law in achieving justice

-P8.
-A student locates, selects and organises legal information from a variety of sources including legislation, cases, media, international instruments and documents

-P9.
-A student communicates legal information using well-structured responses

-P10.
-A student accounts for differing perspectives and interpretations of legal information and issues.
+- H2. describes and explains key features of and the relationship between Australian and international law - H3. analyses the operation of domestic and international legal systems - H4. evaluates the effectiveness of the legal system in addressing issues - H5. explains the role of law in encouraging cooperation and resolving conflict, as well as initiating and responding to change - H6. assesses the nature of the interrelationship between the legal system and society - H7. evaluates the effectiveness of the law in achieving justice - H8. locates, selects, organises, synthesises and analyses legal information from a variety of sources including legislation, cases, media, international instruments and documents - H9. communicates legal information using well-structured and logical arguments - H10. analyses differing perspectives and interpretations of legal information and issues.

-YEAR 11 MATHEMATICS ADVANCED - PRELIMINARY COURSE ASSESSMENT SCHEDULE 2022
+MATHEMATICS ADVANCED - HSC ASSESSMENT SCHEDULE 2022